Logan Stanley: International play

 Stanley played for Team Canada in the 2016 IIHF World U18 Championships.
 Stanley was invited to Canada's 2018 World Junior Ice Hockey Championships training camp but was cut before the final roster was announced.

 Personal life

+Growing up in Waterloo Logan attended Northlake Woods Elementary School before attending Waterloo Collegiate Institute.

 Stanley is a cousin to Michael Latta, a former NHL player for the Washington Capitals.